freeradical13/freeradical13.github.io/index.md

     1. [Anaphase][]: The chromatid separate into individual chromatin and each chromatin is pulled towards one centrosome as its kinetochore shrinks.
     1. [Telophase][]: Nuclei form around the separated chromatin, microtubules are broken down, and chromatin become less tightly coiled.
 Mitosis is complete.
 Cytokinesis begins (or a cell plate is formed in plants).

-In some cases, cells may perform many rounds of DNA replication in Interphase without entering M phase and thus creating large [Polytene chromosomes][] of many duplicated chromatids which can allow for increased gene expression.
+In some cases, cells may perform many rounds of DNA replication in Interphase without entering M phase and thus creating large [Polytene chromosomes][] of many duplicated chromatids.

 Movement between states in the cell cycle maybe inhibited at particular [cell cycle checkpoints][].
 The cell cycle is driven by [cyclin-dependent kinases][] (CDKs) when attached to a protein called [cyclin][].
 An example of a cyclin-CDK complex is [maturation-promoting factor][] (MPF).